jyotishmaan/stereo_image_to_point_cloud_japan/README.md

 5. Download the data video file `mkdir data/raw_data && python download_google_drive.py 1DZvYQMRoPbrmJ67q4kNZ1duFWk5oHnV_ ./data/raw_data/both_eye_0304_1.mp4`
 6. To gather data from video, use `python video_to_frames.py`, please note that you can modify the variable N to extend or shorten the frames collected
 7. If you already have a series of stereo images, simply verify that the file path is correct in `stereo_match_multiple.py`, and use the command `python stereo_match_multiple.py`

+### Progress update
+Goal -- without using any neural network, see how accurate can i get Proposed method:
+- use opencv's object tracking functionality to manaully select the tip and see how accurate it can get the x,y coordinates
+- use those x,y coordinates to then get the z (depth) from the depth image generated
+- combine those information and output a
+Created file test/get_depth.py and test/opencv_object_tracking.py